golemfactory/ya-httpx-client/README.md

 #   2. Define a service.
 You may define as many services as you want, provided they have different urls.
 @session.startup(
-    #   All HTTP requests directed to host "any_name" will be processed by ...
+    #   All HTTP requests directed to host "some_name" will be processed by ...
     url='http://some_name',
     #   ...a service running on provider, in VM based on this image ...
     image_hash='25f09e17c34433f979331edf4f3b47b2ca330ba2f8acbfe2e3dbd9c3',